TAPevents/Meteorstrap/README.md

 ## Quickstart

-**Want to jump right in?** Clone this repo and run `meteor` in the `/example/` project for a sample implementaiton.
+**Want to jump right in?** Clone this repo and run `meteor` in the `/example/` project for a sample implementation.

 For new/existing Meteor projects:

 1. If you already use a Bootstrap 3 package, remove it.
-2. Add the packge using `meteor add tap:meteorstrap` (and `tap:meteorstrap-bootswatch` if you want some free themes to get you going)
+2. Add the Meteorstrap package using `meteor add tap:meteorstrap` (and `tap:meteorstrap-bootswatch` if you want some free themes to get you going)
 3. Include the editor template somewhere in your project using `{{> Meteorstrap}}`

 If you are using Iron-Router in your project, initialize your routes with `Router.plugin 'Meteorstrap'`, otherwise you're already done.